CaptainCoderOrg/AdventureQuest-Unity-2021/00 - Setup/README.md

 ![Open Project](../imgs/00%20-%20Setup/07-OpenProject.png)

 The first time the project is opened, it will take several minutes to load.

+## Good Time to Commit

+Now would be a good time to make a `git` commit.
+You just finished a **chore**.
+More specifically, you just initialized the Adventure Quest Unity project.

+## What's next?

-If all went well, you are now ready to proceed to [Part 1: Modeling a Die](../01%20-%20Modeling%20a%20Die/README.md).
+With the project setup and ready to go, you can proceed to [Part 1: Modeling a Die](../01%20-%20Modeling%20a%20Die/README.md).